Waimakariri District Council

 Being able to create content easily has empowered not just the communications team, but all employees to publish news, events, and links, and segment audiences where needed.
 This has led to 230 news and events items created since launching, an average of 2.5 new posts a day.

-Squiz Workplace’s communities and commenting features have proven to be one of the most popular.
+Squiz DXP’s communities and commenting features have proven to be one of the most popular.
 Particular departments including Libraries use their community as a noticeboard, as they have staff who move between three locations and need a central source of information specific to their needs.

 A more recent community has been the “Self-Isolation Chronicles” which is helping the team keep in touch and share goings-on throughout the lockdown period.